NCERT Syllabus Class 10 Political Science – Download PDF

-In Chapter 2, you have read about power sharing and how power can be distributed to accommodate linguistic and regional diversities.
+In Chapter 2, you have read about power-sharing and how power can be distributed to accommodate linguistic and regional diversities.
 In this chapter, you will study how democracy responds to social differences, divisions and inequalities.
-The chapter starts with an example of public expression of social divisions.
+The chapter starts with an example of the public expression of social divisions.
 After that, you will learn some general lessons about how social differences can take various forms.
 Then you turn to how democratic politics affects and is affected by these social diversities.

 Chapter 4: Gender, Religion and Caste